-Total liabilities increased by 33% from the prior year due primarily to the construction activity discussed above and a related increase in contracts payable reflected in other current liabilities.
-The 11% decrease in long-term liabilities represents the effect of principal payments on notes payable, as well as decreases in the Authority's net pension and net OPEB liabilities.
-The Authority reported a restatement of beginning net position to reflect the implementation of GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
-The changes in the net pension liability, net OPEB liability, and the related deferred outflows of resources and deferred inflows of resources were the result of changes in actuarial valuations of the State's pension and OPEB plans in which the Authority participates.
-See Notes 10 and 11 to the financial statements for further information regarding pension and OPEB plans.
+Total liabilities decreased by 33% from the prior year due primarily to the payment of contracts payable for the runway rehabilitation and lighting projects.
+The decrease in long-term liabilities is the decreasing effect of principal payments on notes payable offset by increases in the Authority's net pension and net OPEB liabilities.
+The changes in the net pension liability, net OPEB liability, and the related deferred outflows and deferred inflows were the result of changes in actuarial valuations of the State's pension and OPEB plans in which the Authority participates.
+See Notes 9 and 10 for further information regarding pension and OPEB plans.

 Total net position of the Authority remained relatively consistent with the prior year.
 Net investment in capital assets represents the Authority's equity position, net of related liabilities, with regards to land, facilities, and equipment.
-The 1% decrease from the prior year represents the net effect of current year asset additions, depreciation expense, and additional construction payables.
-Restricted net position increased significantly due to the increase in construction reimbursements due from the State as discussed above.
+The 1% increase over the prior year represents the net effect of current year asset additions, depreciation expense, and reduced construction payables.
+Restricted net position decreased significantly due to the reduction in construction reimbursements due from NCDOT.
 Unrestricted net position is available for any lawful purpose of the Authority.
-Unrestricted net position increased by 63% primarily as a result of the increase in state operating aid.
+Unrestricted net position increased by 125% primarily as a result of the increase in state operating aid.